jugshaurya/trelloclone/README.md

 * [ ] User can add comments to a card
 * [ ] restrict to board members

-- [ ] Deploy front end and backend

-#### Stretch

 - [ ] Add Socket-io for real time board sharing
-- [x] Show all the available boards on a specific board so it is easy to swithv b/w boards
-- [ ] Arrange Lists and card ad change order
+- [ ] Arrange Lists and card and change order
-- [ ] Archieved Cards and Lists
+- [ ] Archieve Cards and Lists

 #### Thank you Links